jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     people on these matters.
 The presentation will be at the rise of meeting on January 12, 2014.

-    [Molly] read a letter from Boulder Meeting about flooding in Colorado about the Flood and Fires.
+    [Molly][MollyWingate] read a letter from Boulder Meeting about flooding in Colorado about the Flood and Fires.

-    [Sarah] brought a box of office supplies for donations.
+    [Sarah]SarahCallbeck] brought a box of office supplies for donations.

 Meeting finished at after silence at 12:58.

 Respectively submitted in the light,

-Jeremy Nelson
+[Jeremy Nelson][JeremyNelson]

+Recording Clerk